Crypto Pump and Dumps: How To Spot & Avoid Them

 9. Strange holding terms

 On the other hand, there are a few situations to look out for.
 For example, let’s say to buy a new coin, investors are told to lock up the tokens in a smart contract on a decentralized exchange for “x” amount of time, in exchange for staking rewards.
-However, by the time the contract is finalized and the coins unlocked, their value is practically zero.
+However, by the time the contract is finalized and the coins are unlocked, their value is practically zero.
 This situation is also very common in rug pulls.
 An easy way to avoid this is to always use flexible staking options on coins outside of the top 50-100 by market cap.

 10. Small market capitalization

 There are hundreds of legitimate and meritorious projects with a tiny market cap that are real projects in the blockchain sector.
-However, pump and dump cryptos are almost exclusively performed with low market cap coins.
+However, pump-and-dump cryptos are almost exclusively performed with low-market-cap coins.
 Less money in an asset makes it much easier to manipulate its value.
-While a few small market cap coins in a portfolio can be an exciting (and risky) mode of diversification, investors should always be wary of spending too much on such assets.
+While a few small-market-cap coins in a portfolio can be an exciting (and risky) mode of diversification, investors should always be wary of spending too much on such assets.

 11. Anonymous founders and advisors